sansseriff/phd_thesis/pandoc_site/chapter_03/section_03_introduction.md

 $$FoM_T = \frac{\eta  (1 - P_{ap})\Phi_{-3 \text{dB}}}{J} \sqrt{\frac{A}{D}},$$

-where $\eta$ is the single photon detection efficiency, $\Phi_{-3 \text{dB}}$ is the photon flux at which the system detection efficiency drops by 3\~dB, $P_{ap}$ is the afterpulsing probability, $J$ is the detector jitter evaluated as the FWHM, $T_d$ is the deadtime, $A$ is the active area and $D$ is the dark count rate.
-Here we have defined the maximum photon flux as the 3\~dB point, for ease of standardization.
+where $\eta$ is the single photon detection efficiency, $\Phi_{-3 \text{dB}}$ is the photon flux at which the system detection efficiency drops by 3&#160;dB, $P_{ap}$ is the afterpulsing probability, $J$ is the detector jitter evaluated as the FWHM, $T_d$ is the deadtime, $A$ is the active area and $D$ is the dark count rate.
+Here we have defined the maximum photon flux as the 3&#160;dB point, for ease of standardization.

 In this work:

 -   Efficiency = 0.84
 -   Afterpulsing = 0 %
 -   Jitter = 15 ps
--   Deadtime = 30 ns <span class=red markdown>measure 3dB flux</span>
+-   Deadtime = 30 ns <span class=orange markdown>measure 3dB flux</span>
 -   Area = 330 $\mu m^2$
 -   Dark count rate = 20 Hz

 $FoM_T = 7.58 \times 10^{12}$ at 1550 nm.

 The deadtime is calculated as the 1/MCR, which is the 3 dB point of the nominal efficiency.
-This is only a factor of 3.7 less than the state of the art visible Silicon SPADs (peak efficiency at 480\nm) [@Gramuglia2022]
+This is only a factor of 3.7 less than the state of the art visible Silicon SPADs (peak efficiency at 480 nm) [@Gramuglia2022]

 In the future, the performance of the optical communication system could be improved by using, high count rate SNSPD arrays.
-Recently published high-count rate arrays have figures of merit of <span class=red markdown>$FoM_T$ for Peacoq and Resta2023 results</span>.
-This would result in a proportinal increase in the data rate. <span class=red markdown>$FoM_T$ for fastest InGaAs/InP gated detector</span> These devices are ideal for fiber-based optical communication.
-In free-space, the active area is especially important, whithout the use of an adaptive optics system. <span class=red markdown>$FoM_T$ for DSOC array</span>
+Recently published high-count rate arrays have figures of merit of <span class=orange markdown>$FoM_T$ for Peacoq and Resta2023 results</span>.
+This would result in a proportinal increase in the data rate. <span class=orange markdown>$FoM_T$ for fastest InGaAs/InP gated detector</span> These devices are ideal for fiber-based optical communication.
+In free-space, the active area is especially important, whithout the use of an adaptive optics system. <span class=orange markdown>$FoM_T$ for DSOC array</span>

 ### Development of a modulation source

-The communication signal on a spacecraft is generated by utilizing a Continuous Wave (CW) seed laser that is carved by a fast intensity modulator.
-The resulting low-power pulsed signal is then amplified by an Erbium Doped Fiber Amplifier (EDFA) to increase its transmission power to Earth.
-The majority of the power used by the spacecraft for communication scales with the number of optical pulses due to the EDFA.
+DSOC relies on modulation of a CW seed laser to generate the communication signal on the spacecraft.
+This signal is then amplified by an Erbium Doped Fiber Amplifier (EDFA) to increase its transmission power to Earth.
+As the EDFA amplifies the pre-generated pulses and uses most of the power of the spacecraft optical transmission system, power consumption scales with the number of optical pulses.

-In our experiment, the 20 GHz repetition rate was limited by the jitter of the Single-Photon Detectors (SNSPDs) that we intended to use.
-These detectors have a Full Width at Half Maximum (FW(1/100)M) jitter of approximately 50 ps.
-To ensure that the response function of the entire experiment had jitter of around 50 ps FW(1/100)M, we needed to build a Pulsed Phase Modulation (PPM) source with ultra-short optical pulses.

-Carving a CW laser with our system would have introduced excessive timing uncertainty due to the limited ability of even the fastest lithium niobate intensity modulators to carve pulses with widths below 20 ps.
-The added jitter from modulated CW pulses, combined with the jitter of the detectors, would have exceeded the 20 GHz/50 ps slot width requirement.
+We produce our modulated singal by carving a series of mode locked laser pulses with lithium niobate modulators.
+This way, the jitter of the optical pulses themselves are not limited by the modulators or thew slew rate of the RF signal that drives them.

 Therefore, we chose to carve pulses from a mode-locked laser.
 This approach allows for extremely short pulses in time, with the modulators responsible for sufficiently reducing any surrounding unwanted pulses.
 The temporal width of the modulator pulse response must be extremely short and able to modulate from ‘off’ to ‘on’ within a time frame of the order of the 50 ps bin width.